barrulik/video-looper/README.md

 # Video looper
-A program that makes the perfect video to loop
+A program that reverses a video and stitches it to the original so you can have the perfect gif (returns mp4)

 ## Program usage:
-just create a directory in the directory of the file named "images" (without the ""), then run the program, and type the prefared file's path. it's result will simply be named (assumed the mp4 file is name test.mp4) test_result.mp4
+1. Install python.
+2. Run the python file
+3. see result in the file's path with the name originalName_result.mp4 (assuming originalName.mp4 is the name of the file you have provided)

 ## My usage: